-Barry Wordsworth is Music Director of The Royal Ballet, and one of the foremost ballet conductors today.
+Barry Wordsworth is Music Director of The Royal Ballet.
 He has a long relationship with The Royal Ballet, having first been appointed as Assistant Conductor to the Company’s touring orchestra in 1972.
 The following year he became Principal Conductor of the Sadler’s Wells Royal Ballet and served as Music Director of The Royal Ballet from 1990 to 1995, a role he resumed in 2006 after a period with Birmingham Royal Ballet.
-He recently became Music Director Laureate of the Birmingham Royal Ballet, and has worked with companies around the world including the Tokyo Ballet, Leipzig Ballet and the Paris Opera Ballet.
+He recently became Music Director Laureate of BRB, and has appeared as a guest conductor with companies around the world, including Tokyo Ballet, Leipzig Ballet and Paris Opera Ballet.
 At the end of the 2014/15 Season Wordsworth steps down as Music Director of The Royal Ballet to become Principal Guest Conductor of the Company.

-Born in Surrey, Wordsworth’s first experience of conducting was a performance of Handel’s Messiah at school.
-He won a scholarship to study at Trinity College of Music at the age of 13, followed by a scholarship to the Royal College of Music, where he studied with Adrian Boult.
+Wordsworth was born in Surrey.
+His first experience of conducting was a performance of Handel’s Messiah at school.
+He won a scholarship to study at Trinity College of Music aged 13, followed by a scholarship to the Royal College of Music, where he studied with Adrian Boult.